All Products

 handle_request(incoming_headers)

-After both frontend and backend tracing are enabled, view the end-to-end trace data in the ARMS console.
+After you connect the frontend and backend traces, you can view the call chain for frontend requests in the ARMS RUM console.